 The adventure and gravel bike genre has grown dramatically in recent years.
 These bikes are designed to allow riders to choose between tarmac and off-road sections.

 Features include wide tyres, disc brakes, more stable and relaxed geometry – all conventions you’d expect to see on winter bikes too.
-A key differential would be that on a gravel bike the bottom bracket will often be higher, too – to cater for rocks and roots.
+But gravel/adventure bikes will generally be more extreme, and the bottom bracket will often be higher, too – to cater for rocks and roots.

-Adventure and gravel bikes carry many of the same features as good winter bikes.
-The differences can be presented on a sliding scale – with race bikes on the left, winter bikes in the middle and adventure bikes on the right.
+The differences can be presented on a sliding scale – with race bikes on the left, endurance bikes next, winter bikes in the middle and adventure bikes on the right.

 With each bike you’ll find a ‘Buy Now’ or ‘Best Deal’ link.
 If you click on this then we may receive a small amount of money from the retailer when you purchase the item.
 This doesn’t affect the amount you pay.